marwanbassiony/opengl-fan-3d-model/README.md

 # opengl-fan-3d-model
-this is a 3d fan model
+this is a 3d fan model.